Hangary/Flask_Food_Ordering/User-stories for week02.md

 - ***US2***: As a customer, I should be able to click on the search results (if any) to enter my details and further proceed with booking, so that the booking can be finalized.
   - ***Acceptance Criteria***:
     - Test – If no cars available in the time period mentioned by customer, then system results show a blank page apologizing about the inconvenience.
-    - Test – After clicking on the car, text fields for additional details should pop up for the customer to enter
+    - Test – After clicking on the car, text fields for additional details should pop up for the customer to enter:
       - name of the customer and age
       - license number;
       - the rental period in number of days;
       - option to purchase an insurance cover; and